Kamloops Airport: Facilities

 The Royal Canadian Mounted Police (RCMP) operates an A-Star helicopter at the airport, while the BC Forest Service occasionally uses the airfield with their helicopters.
 It maintains an aircraft maintenance centre, while aircraft parts are sold by Inland Communications, Mountainaire Services, Progressive Air Services, Pro Aero Engines, Spring Aviation and Westcan Aircraft Sales & Salvage.
 Meanwhile, packages can be delivered through FedEx at the Kamloops Airport, while custom and security services are provided by Canada Border Services Agency and Garda Security Screening.
 There is a radio navigation aid provided at the Kamloops Airport which is used by pilots on aircraft coming from other nearby airports to determine their location.
 The navigation system is owned by Nav Canada, which operate an air traffic control system at it.
 The Airside Business Park and Fulton Industrial Park are the airport's development areas.

 The local and upcoming weather of Kamloops is observed at this airport's weather station, referred to as the Kamloops Airport Weather Station.
 Nav Canada has noted that most of the aircraft winds near the Kamloops Airport blow east and west.
 It has been classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency.
 An aircraft at this airport may handle no more than 30 passengers.
 Skydiving can be performed at the airport through Skydive Kamloops.
 Passengers may also board a courtesy shuttle to other nearby municipalities, such as Blue River, British Columbia.

 It has a number of employees available, with Fred Legace serving as airport manager and a number of maintenance workers serving the airport; Ed Ratuski also manages it.
 The Kamloops Airport has been owned by a number of companies since its opening.
 It was initially owned by the RCAF, but later there was a proposal led the RCAF to transfer airport ownership to Kamloops itself, hence why the name was changed to the Kamloops Airport, although it is commonly referred to as Fulton Field or Fulton Airport.
-During the 1990s, Transport Canada, the owner at that time, began a program to transfer ownership of selected regional airports and the ownership of the Kamloops Airport was transferred to the then-new Kamloops Airport Authority Society by August 1997 which is a department of the Kamloops City Council and was composed of its members; it was deemed a commercial operation.
+During the 1990s, Transport Canada, the owner at that time, began a program to transfer ownership of selected regional airports.
+The ownership of the Kamloops Airport was transferred to the then-new Kamloops Airport Authority Society by August 1997, which is a department of the Kamloops City Council and was composed of its members; it was deemed a commercial operation.
 Kamloops Airport Authority Society have a contract with the Vancouver Airport Authority, which allow them to manage and operate the airport.
 It is operated by Kamloops Airport Limited.